All Products

 Usage notes

-A single Stream Load can write several hundred MB to 1 GB of data.
-In some business scenarios, frequently writing small amounts of data can significantly degrade instance performance and even cause table deadlocks.
-We strongly recommend that you reduce the write frequency and use batch processing for your data.
+A single Stream Load job can write several hundred MB to 1 GB of data.
+Loading small amounts of data at high frequency degrades instance performance and can cause table deadlocks.
+Use batch processing to reduce load frequency:

-• Application-side batching: Collect business data on the application side and then send a Stream Load request to SelectDB.
+• Application-side batching: Collect data in your application before sending a Stream Load request.

 Syntax